State to distribute free health/safety supplies to every childcare facility in Louisiana

 This assistance comes as the state continues to navigate Governor John Bel Edward's Roadmap to a Resilient Louisiana, which is his phased strategy for safely reopening the state.

-the Governor's plan for safely reopening the state.
 Though early childhood education sites were not required to close under the stay-at-home order, more than 70 percent of providers closed their doors.

 With the stay-at-home order lifted, providers that previously closed are beginning to reopen.